-BTW, if you decide to go with Google Fi, please use my “refer a friend” code.
+- If you decide to go with Google Fi, please use my “refer a friend” code.
 After you’ve been on the service for 30 days, you’ll get a credit for $20, and so will I!
-The Google Fi coupon code/promo code is DH5RYX or you can just follow this link.
+The Google Fi coupon code/promo code is WKN59C or you can just follow this link.

-You should see something like this at the top of your screen:
+You should see something like this at the top of your screen if successful:

 What Do Google Fi and Republic Wireless Have in Common, and What’s Different?

 - Android Phone Support: Both companies offer service on GSM Android-based phones.
 In general, Google Fi works with most Android phones, while Republic Wireless supports a more limited list.
 Having said that, you’ll want to use a good quality phone with these services.
-There is a list of recommend phones that include Google’s Pixel phones, Moto G Stylus and Moto G Power lines.
-At the moment, the lowest cost phone offered new from Google Fi is the Moto G Power, a decent phone for $199.
+There is a list of recommended compatible phones that include Google’s Pixel phones, Galaxy S, and Motorola phones.
+There are frequently special rebates on various phones that change throughout the year.

-- Google Fi (by way of the Google Store) will take trade-ins for certain phones and give you credit for it to use for your Project Fi bill.
-Credits range from around $25 to $125.
+- Google Fi (by way of the Google Store) will take trade-ins for certain phones and give you credit for it to use for your Google Fi bill.
+Credits range from around $25 to $165.
+I will say that it is very convenient to purchase your phone from the Google store if you’re in the market for a new phone.
+This is a great way to get “device protection” insurance (see below).
+BTW, if you just need a SIM card, you can also get that directly from the store.

 - Both companies allow you to make calls and send text messages over WiFi.
 Both try to save data by connecting you via WiFi when possible.
-Google Fi has the added advantage of built-in VPN security over WiFi.
-This means there’s less worry about hackers snooping your data when you’re using WiFi in public places because it will be encrypted.
+As mentioned before, Google Fi has the added advantage of built-in VPN security over WiFi.
+This means there’s less worry about hackers snooping on your data when you’re using WiFi in public places because it will be encrypted.

 - Both companies are month-to-month, no contracts.
 Stop service at any time.

-- Google Fi service automatically routes your calls and data on one of three 4G LTE networks (Sprint, T-Mobile, and U.S. Cellular), depending on which has the best connection when you place a call or use data.
-It will support 5G on Sprint’s network as it rolls out, provided your device can accommodate 5G.
-On the other hand, Republic Wireless is only on T-Mobile’s network.
+- Google Fi service automatically routes your calls and data on one of two networks (Sprint/T-Mobile and U.S. Cellular) including 5G where available, depending on which has the best connection when you place a call or use data.
+Republic Wireless is only on T-Mobile’s network.
+The service coverage maps for both companies are therefore pretty strong.

 - Both companies offer the option of monthly payments/financing on the phones they sell.

-- Data on Republic Wireless is cheaper than on Google Fi, however, Google Fi’s “flexible plan” billing model is much more, well, flexible since you only pay for the data you use–and you only pay to the penny.
+- If you do not choose unlimited data, the data on Republic Wireless is cheaper than on Google Fi, however, Google Fi’s “flexible plan” billing model is much more, well, flexible since you only pay for the data you use–and you only pay to the penny.
 In other words, although they quote $10/gig, they only charge you for any fraction you actually use when you select this plan–you don’t have to pay for an entire gig.

-- With Republic Wireless, you will know exactly how much you will be billed at the end of the month based on which plan you select.
-With Project Fi, you will know the base costs, and then the actual bill depends entirely on how much data you use.
+- Again when we’re talking about a la carte plans (not unlimited): With Republic Wireless, you will know exactly how much you will be billed at the end of the month based on which plan you select.
+With Google Fi, you will know the base costs, and then the actual bill depends entirely on how much data you use.
 Google’s “Bill Protection” feature puts a cap on the monthly charge and amounts to an unlimited plan.

-- Republic Wireless requires you to upgrade your plan when you hit your data limit.
+- If you’re on an a la carte plan, Republic Wireless requires you to upgrade your plan when you hit your data limit.
 You can upgrade and downgrade your plan up to two times per month.
 This is a bit of a pain.
 You also must pay for the entirety of the amount of data in the plan you select no matter what portion of the data you use.

-- Republic Wireless does not have a family or group plan, Project Fi has a “group plan’ with very competitive rates, convenient “bill splitting” features if you’re sharing with friends, and data plan sharing.
+- Google Fi has a “group plan’ with very competitive rates which decrease incrementally with up to 4 or more people, convenient “bill splitting” features if you’re sharing with friends, and data plan sharing.
 This can be an especially great deal for members of your family who don’t use alot of data…and the bill splitting is very innovative.
 Google Fi will let you pause a member of your group’s data usage or pause their service completely.
 There is also a way to limit the amount of paid data on a group member’s account.
 (They will still have access to “slow” data for free.)
 On Republic Wireless, you can downgrade a user’s plan to not have data, but you can’t really pause their account yourself (although you may be able to do this by contacting customer service).

 What’s So Special About These Two Mobile Phone Carriers?